sezito2/Justice-Centered-Data-Design/src/01-Learning-JS/01-what-is-js.md

 ## Conclusion

 Comments, declarations, intitialization, and variables help us start our reading and writing journey with JS.
 Let's take the next step by learning some types of data formats that we can assign to declared and initialized variables.

+## Submission

+1. Create a **PR** (**pull request**) and use the provided content in the template to start it.
+2. Respond to your peers and comment on their work too.
+3. Submit the PR link in Moodle, when you're ready.